7 Best Robotics and AI ETFs

 - Expenses: 0.47%

-As of August 12, 2024, the iShares Robotics and Artificial Intelligence Multisector ETF (IRBO) became the iShares Future AI & Tech ETF (ARTY).
-The ETF's basic structure and purpose remain intact.
-ARTY is not a pure-play AI ETF, but it does provide more exposure to the theme than the first two products we highlighted.
+The iShares Future AI & Tech ETF (ARTY) is not a pure-play AI ETF, but it does provide more exposure to the theme than some other products we highlighted.

-The technology sector shines in ARTY at 91% of the portfolio.
-Communications commands another 6% of assets, consumer discretionary 3%.
-This AI ETF is geographically concentrated too, with the U.S. at 90% of holdings.
-Taiwan and France each account for approximately 4%, with Canada at 2%.
+The technology sector shines in ARTY at 84% of the portfolio.
+Communications commands another 6% of assets, while industrials and utility stocks take up another 4% of the portfolio apiece.
+This AI ETF is geographically concentrated too, with the U.S. at 84% of holdings.
+Japan accounts for another 5% and Taiwan at 4%.
+Companies from France, Canada and Israel are also represented.

 Perhaps most notable about ARTY is its 0.47% expense ratio – tied with our final fund for lowest fees among these robotics and AI funds.